 Using Professional Employer Organizations (PEOs)

 One early decision you must make for your startup is whether or not to outsource your payroll, benefits and HR function to a Professional Employer Organization (PEO).
 When a startup wants to outsource everything: payroll, benefits, HR, compliance, etc., a PEO is a good option as they will handle everything.
 It’s particularly useful if there is no one on the founding team with financial, HR or operational experience.
-The two most popular PEOs for startups are TriNet and Justworks.
+One of the most popular PEOs for startups is TriNet.

 Choosing a SaaS Payroll Provider

 If you decide not to use a PEO, you are likely to pick between SaaS payroll providers that focus on startups.
 The review site G2 Crowd offers an overview of the SaaS payroll ecosystem as well as detailed user reviews.
 The three most popular providers for startups are Gusto, Rippling and Zenefits, and all are good options.

 All three services provide the employee onboarding management, payroll and tax / compliance tools and workflows you need to successfully manage payroll at your startup.
 Each offers integrations with the core accounting and expense management software you are most likely to use.
 Furthermore, each offers core health, dental and vision benefits in addition to extra perks for your employees like commuter benefits and health savings account management.

 Below shows a high-level overview of the pricing and relevant features to early stage startups: